Hello and welcome to my NameCheap WordPress Shared Hosting Review.

 In order to evaluate that properly, we have to look at the structure of hosting prices.

-All hosting companies are basically offering the same thing – a place for your website in cyberspace.
+All hosting companies are basically offering the same thing – a place for your website in the cyberspace.

 However, they each have different hosting plans, benefits, bonuses, limits, and renewal prices, some of which need to be examined to uncover the value of their services.